ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/semesters/s2024/acctg3210Syl.md

 ### Exams

 Exams will be conducted in-person and will be closed book.
-Times and locations TBA.

  - __Midterm Exam:__
    - The midterm exam is scheduled from __1800__ to __1900__ on